yeshwanth581/condoGroup-assignment/Readme.md

     1. We can use web-sockets to see current trading data for a symbol.
     2. I would take a symbol as input and will trigger getAggregatedCandleStick endpoint and subscribe to trade events via webscoket post login.
     3. This way I can dispaly the cahrt and also live stock price in single UI
+6. .env
+    1. The env file can be encrypted using the git-crypt lock, unlock and can be commited to repo.
+Here i;m commiting as plain text.